 You will need at least 3 hours to get at least half the experience out of the day.
 3 hours was good, we could probably have stretched it for another hour, maybe even more if you have older kids.
 Mine are now 8 and 10 and after 4 hours we were done.

 There are loos there close to the coffee shop, but those are the only loos so make sure that your exploratory routes keep circling back to the restroom area.
 It is the opposite end of the park to the car park!
 That, or monitor their liquid intake!

 Are You A Helicopter Parent?
 That’s okay.

 If you’re going to take your children to Brimham Rocks, you’re going to have to let them explore.
 Yes, make sure that they know that they have to be safe.
 But half the fun and experience of the place is the outdoor adventurous experience.
 And join in, that way you can help them, and hang on to them if necessary.

 The Talk!
 I would highly recommend that you sit them down, either just before you get there, or as soon as you get there, and you explain to them that whilst they are allowed to run, and be free, rocks are high, rocks are slippery, don’t run on the rocks themselves, and don’t go up if they can’t get down.

 The park is dog-friendly.
-There are many many well behaved dogs so make sure you and your kids are comfortable being around dogs.
+There are many well-behaved dogs so make sure you and your kids are comfortable being around dogs.